 As much as SEO is meant to make search engines understand your site and give you better rankings, it is only quality content that will keep the visitors to your site engaged and willing to, for instance, purchase your products and services.

-Not everything in your site will qualify as quality content, but below are some of the things that will cut for quality and give you an edge over those you might competing with:
+Not everything on your site will qualify as quality content, but below are some of the things that will cut for quality and give you an edge over those you might compete with: